hugoht3/victor-project/README.md

 # Testing

+As we click on the link https://hugoht3.github.io/victor-project/index.html we are directed to the index page which contains a header with the website (ADD-ME) followed by a small list of links to navigate the page
+ > community screenshots
+ > sign up

 Have the site open on many different devices, APPLE devices, ANDROID devices, and so in different types of web browsers, all of which render the content with no problem

 Validator Testing